mohit2978/MERN-stack/Namaste React/Ep-4 talk is cheap show me code/Notes/0000notes.md

 In index.html we have root this html page is rendered when you run app!!

-Let us now buikd Headeer ,body,footer component!!
+Let us now build Header ,body,footer component!!

 for a component remember structure
 1. lambda function